Roblox/roact/docs/advanced/context.md

 [TOC]

-Roact supports a feature known as context that enables pass values down the tree without having to pass them through props.
+Roact supports a feature called context which enables passing values down the tree without having to pass them through props.
 Roact's Context API is based on [React's Context API](https://reactjs.org/docs/context.html).

 Context is commonly used to implement features like dependency injection, dynamic theming, and scoped state storage.